lorenz/hibp-cached/README.md

 As soon as all ranges are cached locally, the `initial_fill_done` metric gauge goes to 1 and the `/ready` endpoint on port 8081 starts returning 200.
-At that point the request rate drops to `--refres-rps`, by default 0.4 (i.e. 1 request every 2.5s) which are used to check for updated ranges.
+At that point the request rate drops to `--refresh-rps`, by default 0.4 (i.e. 1 request every 2.5s) which are used to check for updated ranges.
 The default setting achieves around 1 full refresh every month.

 The API is being served on port 8080.

 ## Monitoring
-A Prometheus/OpenMetrics compatible endpoint is available on port 8080 on path `/metrics`.
+A Prometheus/OpenMetrics compatible endpoint is available on port 8081 on path `/metrics`.
 The following custom metrics are available:

 ### fetch_position